Rubellia Bassa

-Rubellia Bassa (born between 33–38) was a daughter of Gaius Rubellius Blandus, consul in AD 18 and either his wife Julia Livia (killed 43) or an earlier wife.
+Rubellia Bassa (probably born between AD 33 and 38) was a daughter of Gaius Rubellius Blandus, consul in AD 18, presumably by his wife Julia Livia.

-Possible imperial ancestry
+Imperial ancestry

-It has been assumed by Ronald Syme, among others, that her mother was Julia Livia (daughter of Drusus Julius Caesar and Livilla), which would make Bassa the great-granddaughter of Tiberius and the great-great-niece of Augustus through his sister Octavia the Younger.
-However, this lineage is uncertain because her father, Gaius Rubellius Blandus married Julia when he was around 55, which makes an earlier marriage likely (possibly to a Laecania Bassa), and Rubellia Bassa may have been the daughter of Blandus by this theorized wife.
-It has been argued that the motivation for Blandus and Julia's marriage was because Tiberius wanted a mature husband for his granddaughter who had little political ambition, and thus posed no threat to the position of his designated heir, Tiberius Gemellus.
+It has been concluded by Ronald Syme, among others, that Bassa's mother was Julia Livia, the daughter of Drusus Julius Caesar and Livilla, making her the great-granddaughter of Tiberius and the great-grandniece of Augustus through his sister, Octavia the Younger.
+However, because Gaius Rubellius Blandus was an older man—perhaps born around 25 BC—when he married Julia in AD 33, the existence of a previous, though undocumented wife remains likely.
+According to Syme, the motivation for the imperial marriage was Tiberius' wish for a mature groom with little political ambition, who posed no threat to his designated heir, Julia's younger brother Tiberius Gemellus.